-Maybe your website has been up a while and it used to get traffic but you’re just not seeing the same traffic or you want to improve on the traffic you’re already getting.
-Here are some ways to improve your company website and some useful website improvement ideas to consider.
+Maybe your website has been up a while and it used to get traffic but you're just not seeing the same traffic or you want to improve on the traffic you're already getting.
+Here are some ways to improve a website and some useful website improvement ideas to consider.

 Probably the first thing to do to improve your website is to make sure all the content is up to date.
 That's just the basics and maybe this hasn't been done for a while.
 How you improve website content is to look at every page on the website and read over the content.
 Make edits as you go.
 We have more tips in point #4 below.

 You can maybe skip updating every blog post but look through the topics covered on your WordPress blog and if anything is out of date or just irrelevant, then consider deleting that content.
 You really just want the best information on your website at all times.
 You'll want to set up a redirect to your home page from the page you deleted to make sure you don't end up with a lot of 404 errors on your website.

 A nice way to freshen up your website is to change images and content on your home page.
 If your home page has a slide show or hero image at the top, look for new images to use instead.
 Maybe your logo has changed or maybe there are new sections that can be added because you've added new products or services at your company.
 Get your content current and change things up a bit.

 Your home page needs to state what you do.
 So many websites today don't even have this part.
 When a website visitor arrives at your page, you need to give them the who, what, where, when and why so they know they've ended up in the right place.
 Without this, you'll have a higher bounce rate as they move on to the next result in the list and this moves your website down in rankings.
 Be clear about what you do and how it will help the website visitor (your customer).
 This has to be done right away - meaning, at the top of the page without scrolling.